 The term “alkaline” refers to water’s pH level. pH is measured in a range from 0 to 14.
 The only difference between this type of water and regular tap water is the pH level.

-Regular tap water has a pH level of 6 to 7.
+Regular tap water has a pH level of around 7.5.
 Alkaline water has a higher pH of 8 to 9.
-The higher the number, the more alkaline it is, and the lower the number, the more acidic it is.
+The higher the number, the more alkaline it is.
+The lower the number, the more acidic it is.

 Here’s what you need to know about the potential benefits and risks of alkaline water.